 IELTS and Other Canadian Immigration Programs

 Besides express entry, one can also immigrate through a multitude of Provincial Nominee Programs, as well as business streams for entrepreneurs, self-employers, and investors.
-IELTS for a job in Canada is one of the leading English test for permanent residency through all these immigration streams as well.
+IELTS for a job in Canada is one of the leading English tests for permanent residency through all these immigration streams as well.

 The IELTS scores for Canada immigration are then converted to CLB and added to the overall CRS score.
 IELTS Canada requirements can be met by retaking the test if you don’t succeed in your first attempt, and there are sufficient study material and courses readily available to practice and enhance your command of the language.